User Interface#

 The right panel of the user interface is the Property Panel.
 It provides contextual information about the selected objects such as their position, appearance, and physics properties.

-, change its name, and add or modify its attributes to fine-tune its behavior.
+The Property Panel allows you to enable/show or disable/hide the selected object, change its name, and add or modify its attributes to fine-tune its behavior.

 Copy Paste object properties#